mikepartelow/chesspy/README.md

 games and some PGN files for other lichess users.

 Parsing the PGN files and running the moves through the engine would not directly test the correctness of the engine, but it could flush out unimplemented cases and bugs.
 For example, The Immortal Game and The Game Of The Century contain neither "pawn promotion" nor "en passant".

 In both cases the engine did not catch any error directly, but a few moves after the engine made a mistake, it could not execute a move it normally could have handled.

 For example, when executing pawn promotion like "h8=Q", the engine simply ignored the promotion to Queen and moved the pawn to h8.
 A few moves later, the player moved their Queen, but my engine could find no Queen on the board!
-So it raised an exception, I looked at the move history, and added tests specifically for Pawn Promotion, in TDD style.
+So it raised an exception, I looked at the move history, and added tests specifically for Pawn Promotion.

-With a large dataset of less-famous games, I can flush out many cases that I would miss if I tried to imagine individual TDD tests myself.
+With a large dataset of less-famous games, I can flush out many cases that I would miss if I tried to imagine individual test tests myself.

 [FGDD Light](app/tests/test_pgn.py#L34)